areggalstyan/reforging/README.md

 #### shieldAbility: object

-Gives player damage resistance for a specified period of time.
-You can have multiple abilities inheriting from this with different options and names.
+Gives player damage resistance for the specified period of time.

 ##### price: object